-10. Overlooking ancillary actions

 The lack of understanding of the structure of the movement is another problem of a beginner.
 Most steps in tango are not composed of only one action, but a combination of several actions.
 For example, dancing the ocho from the crossed position includes five actions: unwinding, taking a forward step, pivoting and swiveling the hips and pivoting on that leg, taking another forward step, and pivoting and swiveling the hips again.
 Thus, the entire sequence needs to be led in five action steps.
 If you do not break down the sequence and attempt to bring out two actions in one lead, that will make it hard for the woman.
 Beginners tend to focus on the main action and overlook the ancillary action.
 For example, the man may directly lead the woman to take a forward step without unwinding her crossed leg first, or lead her to step forward while she is yet to complete her pivot and hip rotation.

 11. Unsophisticated musicality

 We sometimes see men short of good taste use their partner as a foil for their own self-display.
 Such men have invented more and more exhibitional steps for themselves, showing off at the milonga and drawing eyeballs to their performance.
-In my view this is a bad trend in tango today, because it is against the essence of tango.
+In my view this is a bad trend in tango today, because which is in contradiction to the essence of tango.
 A man does not need to compete with the woman for attention.
 On the contrary, his job is to display the woman's beauty and let her enjoy the dance.
 Instead of drawing eyeballs to himself, he should focus on making her feel pampered in his arms, shining her, and letting her be the center of attention.
 A leader's maturity is measured by how his partner dances, not by his own exhibition.
 (See The Gender Roles in Tango.)

-*Current*